Socialist Party (Netherlands)

 Positioned to the political left of the Labour Party, the party has been part of the parliamentary opposition since it was formed.
 After the 2006 Dutch general election, the SP became one of the major parties of the Netherlands winning 25 out of 150 parliamentary seats, an increase of 16 seats.
-In the 2010 Dutch general election, the parliamentary presence of the socialists decreased to 15 seats.
-In the 2012 Dutch general election, the party maintained those 15 seats.
-Following the 2017 and 2021 general elections, the SP fell back to the nine seats it held before 2006.
+The SP delegation shrank over the next elections, reaching three seats in 2025.

 History

 Foundation until 1994

 The Socialist Party was founded in October 1971 as a Maoist party named the Communist Party of the Netherlands/Marxist–Leninist (KPN/ML).
 This KPN/ML was formed following a split from the Communist Unity Movement of the Netherlands (Marxist–Leninist).
 The issue that provoked the split from KEN(ml) was an intense debate on the role of intellectuals in the class struggle.
 The founders of KPN/ML, with Daan Monjé in a prominent role, belonged to the proletarian wing of the KEN(ml), who did not want an organisation dominated by students and intellectuals.
 In 1972, the KPN/ML changed its name to the Socialist Party (Dutch: Socialistiese Partij).
-Even in its early years, while adhering to Maoist principles such as organising the masses, the SP was very critical of the Communist Party of China, condemning the support of the Chinese party for UNITA in Angola with the brochure "Antwoord aan de dikhuiden van de KEN" ('Answer to the thick skins of the KEN').
+Even in its early years, while adhering to Maoist principles such as organising the masses, the SP was very critical of the Chinese Communist Party, condemning its support for UNITA in Angola with the brochure "Antwoord aan de dikhuiden van de KEN" ('Answer to the thick skins of the KEN').

 The SP started to build a network of local parties, with strong local roots.
 The SP had its own General Practitioners' offices, provided advice to citizens and set up local action groups.
 This developed within front organisations, separate trade unions, environmental organisations and tenant associations.
 This work resulted in a strong representation in several municipal legislatures, notably in Oss.
 Also in some States-Provincial, the SP gained a foothold, especially in the province of North Brabant.

 Since 1977, SP attempted to enter the House of Representatives, but the party failed in 1977, 1981, 1982, 1986 and 1989.
 In 1991, the SP officially scrapped the term Marxism–Leninism because the party had evolved to the point that the term was no longer considered appropriate.